The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Just a 10-minute walk from Cha-An, modern matcha meets Japanese craftsmanship.
 Isshiki Matcha represents the new generation of matcha cafés—sleek, Instagram-worthy, but uncompromising on quality.
 Their single-origin Kyoto matcha is stone-ground to order, ensuring maximum freshness.

-Try the Signature Matcha Latte ($6.50) to appreciate how ceremonial-grade matcha tastes in a contemporary format.
-The baristas use a precise whisking technique before adding your choice of milk, creating exceptional foam without losing the tea's vegetal complexity.
+We love the Signature Matcha Latte ($6.50) to appreciate how ceremonial-grade matcha tastes in a contemporary format.
+The baristas use a precise whisking technique before adding our choice of milk, creating exceptional foam without losing the tea's vegetal complexity.
 The shop's minimalist aesthetic—white subway tiles, blonde wood, Japanese ceramics—feels both modern and respectful of tradition.

-Browse their retail selection of matcha accessories, including beautiful ceramic matcha bowls handmade by Japanese artisans.
-Even if you don't buy, examining the craftsmanship deepens your appreciation for the tea culture.
+We enjoy browsing their retail selection of matcha accessories, including beautiful ceramic matcha bowls handmade by Japanese artisans.
+Even without buying, examining the craftsmanship deepens our appreciation for the tea culture.

 Transit tip: Walk west on 9th St toward Broadway (10 minutes).